-So we were eager to try out One Call Alert’s newest offerings, and we’re glad we did!
-For starters, we like the way they’ve listened to their customers by more than doubling the coverage of their in-home devices from a 600-foot range to 1,300-1,400 ft.
-This means you’ll feel safer walking to the mailbox or watering the lawn.
+So, we were eager to try out One Call Alert’s newest offerings, and we’re glad we did!
+For starters, we like the way they’ve listened to their customers by more than doubling the coverage of their in-home devices from a 600-foot range to 1,300-1,400 feet.
+This enhancement means you’ll feel safer walking to the mailbox or watering the lawn.
 Also, their dual monitoring plan comes at half the price of similar services we’ve seen from other brands (as you’ll see, it’s pretty cheap!).

 Of course, we also came across a few disadvantages with One Call Alert, like limited features and not-so-flattering designs.
 But overall, One Call Alert is a pretty safe bet if you’re looking for reliable and affordable peace of mind.
 When it comes to keeping you or your loved one safe, you need the latest information to make a wise decision.
 Don’t worry, we’re going to share everything you need to know about One Call Alert for seniors — the good and the bad.
 So let’s get to it!

-The only hiccup was that it took several seconds to process our request (a bit slow in our opinion).
+The only hiccup was that it took several seconds to process our request (a bit slow, in our opinion).
 We were then prompted to fill out our personal and payment information.
-Overall, we found their website to be user-friendly and easy to read with large font sizes for seniors, and a bright, welcoming homepage.
+Overall, we found their website to be user-friendly and easy to read with large font sizes for seniors, as well as a bright, welcoming homepage.

-FYI: One Call Alert offers a risk-free 30 day trial so you can see if the service is a good fit for you or your loved one.
+FYI: One Call Alert offers a risk-free, 30-day trial, so you can see if the service is a good fit for you or your loved one.2

-In our experience, One Call Alert is a no-fuss, easy to use system (as it should be!).
+In our experience, One Call Alert is a no-fuss, easy-to-use system (as it should be!).
 The setup process is quick and painless.
 You just need to plug it in and follow the installation guide to activate your system.
-After that, you’ll wear your medical alert button so you know that help is at hand.
-Thankfully, all of this takes less than a few minutes to get up-and-running.
-Then, if you have an emergency, simply press the button and it calls out for assistance.
-Or in the event of a fall, a fall detection pendant can automatically alert the monitoring center.
+After that, you’ll wear your medical alert button, so you know that help is at hand.
+Thankfully, all of this setup takes less than a few minutes.
+Then, if you have an emergency, simply press the button, and the system will call for assistance.
+In the event of a fall, a fall detection pendant can automatically alert the monitoring center.
 But keep in mind, fall detection costs an extra $10 per month.

 The wearable button is about the size of a quarter (only thicker) and comfortable to wear around your neck or wrist.
 Our only gripe is that it’s a bit on the larger side and less attractive compared to some of the other brands we’ve tried.
 During our testing, we found that it was lightweight and barely noticeable while performing day-to-day activities, which we think is a better alternative to lugging around a cell-phone.